+Catalytic oxidation of alcohol to their analogous carbonyls is one of the key organic reactions in both scientific and industrial applications, with universal production of 10,000 million tons/year of carbonyls in the 20th century ^[1].
+Such as, aldehyde and ketone derivatives are extensively employed as precursors in insecticide, flame-retardant, cosmetic, confectionery, flavoring, pharmaceutical, and beverage industries ^[2].
 Traditionally, the current oxidation process depends on the utilization of strong stoichiometric oxidizing agents, which are usually expensive and toxic (e.g., permanganate, hypochlorite, or dichromate, etc.) ^[3].
-Moreover, the strong nature of these conventional oxidizing agents leads to an over-oxidation of alcohols to CO_2 or carboxylic acids, thus decreasing the selectivity towards aldehydes ^[4].
-Alternatively, due to the growing environmental concerns, the applications of eco-friendly oxidants, such as molecular O_2 and aqueous H_2O_2 , have been preferred, which only produces water as the by-product ^[5].
+Moreover, the strong nature of these conventional oxidizing agents leads to an over-oxidation of alcohols to CO2 or carboxylic acids, thus decreasing the selectivity towards aldehydes ^[4].
+Alternatively, due to the growing environmental concerns, the applications of eco-friendly oxidants, such as molecular O2 and aqueous H2O2, have been preferred, which only produces water as the by-product ^[5].

-Moreover, graphene-based materials have also attracted increasing attention in the field of catalysis due to their extraordinary optical, electronic, and catalytic properties ^[6].
+Moreover, graphene-based materials have also attracted increasing attention in the field of catalysis due to their extraordinary optical, electronic, and catalytic properties [6].
 The unique 2D structure of graphene allows introducing a variety of functionalities on its surface through covalent and non-covalent interactions ^[7].
 This property can be successfully exploited for the development of graphene-based sustainable catalysts ^[8].
 In this regard, the precursors of graphene, i.e., graphene oxide (GRO)-based materials, have generated significant excitements in the field of catalysis due to their remarkable physicochemical and surface properties ^[9].
 Particularly, the presence of a variety of oxygenated groups, a large number of defects, and a unique 2D structure have rendered graphene oxide as perfect material in catalysis ^[10].
-In addition, the negatively charged surface of GRO can be easily exploited for the dispersion of other catalytically active materials, including metal and metal oxide nanoparticles (NPs), on its surface to enhance their resulting properties ^{[11][12]}.
-Several metal and/or metal oxide NPs like Pd ^[13], Ag ^[14], Co3O4 ^[15], ZrO2 ^[16], and Fe2O3 ^[17] have incorporated on GRO nanolayers and achieved superior performance and selectivity.
-Recently, GRO-based metal nanocomposites have been explored and exhibited considerable potential in the oxidation of various organic moieties, including alcohols ^[18], cyclohexane ^[19], amines ^[20], benzene ^[21], aryl benzene ^[22] and alkenes ^[23].
+In addition, the negatively charged surface of GRO can be easily exploited for the dispersion of other catalytically active materials, including metal and metal oxide nanoparticles (NPs), on its surface to enhance their resulting properties [11][12].
+Several metal and/or metal oxide NPs like Pd [13], Ag $\left[\frac{14}{2}\right]$, Co3O4 $\left[\frac{15}{2}\right]$, ZrO2 $\left[\frac{16}{2}\right]$, and Fe2O3 $\left[\frac{17}{2}\right]$ have incorporated on GRO nanolayers and achieved superior performance and selectivity.
+Recently, GRO-based metal nanocomposites have been explored and exhibited considerable potential in the oxidation of various organic moieties, including alcohols [18], cyclohexane ^[19], amines ^[20], benzene ^[21], aryl benzene ^[22] and alkenes ^[23].
 It has found that the GRO in these nanocomposites has a positive impact in enhancing the catalytic efficiency and selectivity.

 The methods for the binding of nanomaterials on the surface of GRO are broadly classified in two different categories i.e., post immobilization (ex-situ hybridization) and in situ binding (in-situ crystallization).
 In the post immobilization method, separately prepared dispersions of graphene or graphene oxide and pre-synthesized NPs are mixed to obtain nanocomposite, whereas in-situ binding is performed by the simultaneous reduction of graphene oxide and metal precursors ^[24].
-So far, several methods have been reported for the synthesis of graphene-based nanocomposites, including chemical, electrochemical, microwave based synthesis of graphene-based nanocomposites.
+So far, several methods have been reported for the synthesis of graphene-based nanocomposites, including chemical, electrochemical, microwave based synthesis etc. Among these methods, chemical method is widely used for the large-scale synthesis of graphene-based nanocomposites.
 However, this method typically involves hazardous chemicals and functionalization ligands, which often have adverse effects on the environment.
-This gave the impetus to researchers to find alternative eco-friendly methods for the synthesis of graphene based nanocomposites ^[25].
+This gave the impetus to researchers to find alternative eco-friendly methods for the synthesis of graphene based nanocomposites [25].
 Recently, the environmental friendly mechanochemical preparation methods have emerged as suitable alternative to the commonly applied chemical approaches for the preparation of nanomaterials with outstanding properties for advanced applications.
-Nowadays, these methods are also gaining significant popularity for the preparation of graphene-based nanocomposites ^[26].
+Nowadays, these methods are also gaining significant popularity for the preparation of graphene-based nanocomposites [26].